-Solar, but due to forest canopy, it might not be feasible as an only energy option.
-To be determined during operational phase.
-The first option was to place septic tanks on site, however due to the probability that the Municipal Honey sucker will not eb able to service the site as a result of the steep access road a package plant will be installed.
+Solar energy is to be utillised, but due to forest canopy, it may not be feasible as an only energy option.
+Therefore, alternative energy options are to be determined during operational phase.

+In addition, with regards to sewage management, the first option was to place conservancy tanks on site, however due to the probability that the Municipal Honeysucker will not be able to service the site as a result of the steep access road it was decided that a closed sewage treatment plant will be installed.